GautamGupta/bb-legacy-plugins/freshly-baked-cookies/trunk/readme.txt

 * If you have any trouble, just delete the plugin and the previous cookie method will be used instead.

 * REMEMBER: you must set the path and domain of your cookies to be inclusive in both WP and bbPress (ie. root / )

+* NOTE: you cannot downgrade from bbPress to 1.0 to 0.9 without converting the database, this plugin does NOT do that for you.

 == Frequently Asked Questions ==